Quality of Provided Services

 What is its purpose?

-The indicator is used for assessing pre-selected aspects of the supported services' quality.
+The indicator is used for assessing pre-selected aspects of the quality of the supported services.

 How to Collect and Analyse the Required Data